 • Be aware of e-mails or web-based advertisements that promote the elimination of mortgage loans, credit card, and other debts while requesting an up-front fee to prepare documents to satisfy the debt.
 The documents are typically entitled Declaration of Voidance, Bond for Discharge of Debt, Bill of Exchange, Due Bill, Redemption Certificate, or other similar variations.
 These documents do not achieve what they purport.

-• There is no easy method to relieve yourself of debts you have incurred.
+• There is no easy methods to relieve you of debts you incurred.

 • Borrowers may end up paying thousands of dollars in fees without the elimination or reduction of any debt.

 Perpetrators mislead the homeowners into believing that they can save their homes in exchange for a transfer of the deed, usually in the form of a quit-claim deed and up-front fees.
 The perpetrator profits from these schemes by remortgaging the property, or pocketing fees paid by the homeowner, without preventing the foreclosure.
 The victim suffers the loss of the property as well as the up-front fees.